 Make sure that you are not using warm butter for the crumble.
 My Baking Tips blog post talks about why room temperature mentioned in recipes need to be followed and how not doing the same can lead to disappointing results.
 If you use cold butter, believe it or not, it will bind the other ingredients in a better manner and you will get the desired amount of crunch you typically expect your crumbles to have!

 For the very straightforward mocha mousse, the only key in ensuring that it is a sweet success is to whip the cream to firm peaks.
 I would suggest using an electric mixer or a stand mixer.
 Just make sure your cream is cold when you start whipping it.
 Make sure you’re using a cream that has over 30% fat.
 You can not whip Amul fresh cream.
 I use Amul whipping cream and it does the work for me brilliantly!
-I have also used Regal chocolate and if you have any confusions about chocolate for baking, you can know more here.
+I have also used Regal chocolate here.
+Know more about different types of baking chocolate here.

 You are also free to use whichever coffee brand.
 There are so many in the market but I know everyone likes their coffee their own way, and thus, you can use whichever brand for this very versatile mocha mousse!
 Isn’t it great how desserts are so flexible and forgiving?
 Haha!